Answers about getting started, pricing, your boat dashboard, sailing conditions, and troubleshooting.

 MySailingPlan uses wind-speed brackets — light air, moderate, strong, and storm — combined with your actual sail inventory to recommend which sails to fly and when to reef.
 If you've added your sails with reef points, you'll get specific advice like "Main with 1st reef + working jib" rather than generic wind ranges.

-Passwords are salted and hashed using bcrypt.
+Passwords are salted and hashed using scrypt.
 Login attempts are rate-limited to prevent brute force attacks.
 If too many failed attempts are detected, additional CAPTCHA verification is required.
-All sessions are signed and expire after 30 days of inactivity.
+All sessions are signed and expire 30 days after sign-in.

 On the sign-in page, click "Forgot password?" and enter your email address.
 You'll receive a reset link to create a new password.

 No. MySailingPlan does not sell your data.
-During sign-up you can opt into the mailing list, and you can opt out at any time.
-We only store what's needed to run your dashboard: your email, boat details, and sail inventory.
+During sign-up you can opt into the mailing list.
+We store what's needed to run your dashboard: your email, boat details, sail inventory, and — if you add crew or subscribe — phone numbers (with SMS consent), subscription details, and AI briefing preferences.
+See our privacy policy for the full list.

 MySailingPlan pulls data from NOAA in real time.
 Occasionally, NOAA stations experience outages or delayed reporting — this is outside our control.
 If data seems stale, try refreshing the page.
 If the issue persists, the NOAA station itself may be temporarily offline.